BIOP/qupath-extension-abba/README.md

 ## Citing

-If you use ABBA in your work, please cite the paper below, currently in pre-print:
+If you use ABBA in your work, please cite the paper below:

 > [!IMPORTANT]
 > Chiaruttini, N.; Castoldi, C.; Requie, L. et al. **ABBA+BraiAn, an integrated suite for whole-brain mapping, reveals brain-wide differences in immediate-early genes induction upon learning**. _Cell Reports_ (2025).\
 > [https://doi.org/10.1016/j.celrep.2025.115876](https://doi.org/10.1016/j.celrep.2025.115876)

+Please do not forget to cite other tools you may use, such as DeepSlice, Brainglobe, QuPath...

 ## Building